turb0c0w/STRR/README.md

 Run the following:

 - `make docker` to create and run docker containers for db / api / web
-- `make migrate` to update the database to latest (db must be running)

 Envrionment will now be running with: